 Our professional instructors are experts in the use of environmental software for practical hydrogeologic analysis and modeling.
-Waterloo Hydrogeologic integrates software development, consulting, and training, and offer the latest modeling technology and analysis techniques.
+Waterloo Hydrogeologic develops environmental software with a focus on groundwater and trains users in applying that software to deal with real world issues.

 András Jakab has been in the environmental remediation business since 1992, when he started his professional activity within Hungary’s largest environmental remediation project in Jászberény – Electrolux remediation project.
 He has since participated as a groundwater modeler and risk assessor in several projects in Hungary and Romania for clients representing industries such as pharmaceutical (EGIS, etc.), automotive (Daewoo, etc.), engine manufacturing (CG Electric, etc.), white products (Electrolux, Dometic, etc.), or municipalities and agricultural clients.
 Andras started his own environmental consultancy in 1997 and is the managing director.
 He has attended several international modeling training courses and is an instructor for Waterloo Hydrogeologic.